 The School District has covenanted for the benefit of the Bondholders to provide certain financial information and operating data relating to the School District by not later than ten months following the end of its fiscal year (the "Annual Financial Information"), and to provide notices of the occurrence of certain enumerated events.
 The Annual Financial Information will be filed by the School District with the Municipal Securities Rulemaking Board (the "MSRB") through its Electronic Municipal Market Access ("EMMA") system.
 These covenants have been made in order to assist the Underwriters in complying with SEC Rule 15c2-12(b)(5).
-During the previous five years, the District did not timely file the following to EMMA:
+Procedures have been put in place to ensure that the annual audits are submitted within the 10 month time frame following the end of the School District's fiscal year.